What is Apprenticeship?

 What kind of financial assistance can employers receive to establish apprenticeship programs?

-State funds are available through the Arkansas Department of Workforce Education for improving and enhancing traditional apprenticeship programs in Arkansas.
+State funds are available through the Arkansas Department of Career Education for improving and enhancing traditional apprenticeship programs in Arkansas.
 Two options are available – funds may be awarded for each hour of instruction delivered to a class or for each hour of instruction received by an apprentice.

 How can employers get more details about establishing an apprenticeship program?

-A representative of the BAT or the State Apprenticeship Office (SAO) will be happy to explain in detail how the apprenticeship program works.
+A representative of the OA or the State Apprenticeship Office (SAO) will be happy to explain in detail how the apprenticeship program works.
 They can also help in developing a training program to fit an employer’s specific needs and can act as a liaison to local educational institutions that can provide classroom or related instruction.

 Randy Prather, ACE Program CoordinatorLester Price, Arkansas State Director